albertknows/albert_on_data/content/pages/about.md

   Hobbies: Poker, Basketball, Stock Options (r/WallStreetBets), Reselling Clothing and Sports Memorabilia

-  Favorite Artist: Dominic Fike, The Strokes, Kanye West, Wallows
+  Favorite Artists: Dominic Fike, Kanye West, Coast Modern, & The Strokes

-  Favorite Color: Green or White
+  Favorite Colors: Green or White

   Favorite Athlete: Kobe Bryant

   Favorite Movie: Eternal Sunshine of the Spotless Mind

-  Favorite Show: ATLA or Regular Show
+  Favorite Shows: ATLA or Regular Show

 This site is mainly just to document my life and keep as an online journal.
 About the same price of owning a journal (10 bucks for custom domain name) with endless possibilities.